quickapps/docs/en/developers/field-api.rst

 Field API
 #########

-The Fields API Allows additional fields to be attached to Tables.
+The Fields API allows additional fields to be attached to Tables.
 Any Table (Nodes, Users, etc.) can use Field API to make itself ``field-able`` and thus allow fields to be attached to it.

 The Field API defines two primary data structures, ``FieldInstance`` and ``FieldValue``:

 -  FieldInstance: is a Field attached to a single Table.
-(Schema
-   equivalent: column)
+(Schema equivalent: column)
 -  FieldValue: is the stored data for a particular [FieldInstance, Entity] tuple of your Table.
 (Schema equivalent: cell value)

-**Basically, this behavior allows you to add *virtual columns* to your table schema.**
+**In other words:** Field API allows you to add **additional columns** to your table schema without actually alter the physical schema of your tables.
+Which is known as `EAV model <http://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model>`__

 Making a table "fieldable"
 ==========================